 In its early history, graphic design — and indeed marketing in general — was a male-dominated profession.
 The ethos for branding a female-centric product generally ended at “use a pink color palette and soft lines, then call it a day.”

-Thankfully, we’re long past those days.
-But there is still plenty of room for improvement.
+Thankfully, we’re long past those days — or are we?
+There is still plenty of room for improvement…

 Good graphic design — particularly within the sphere of branding — should speak to your target demographic.
 One thing to bear in mind is that “female” isn’t a demographic, much less a character trait: it’s simply one physiological aspect of an individual.